ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads architecture is an extension of the VMware vCenter Server® offering.

 The design extends and enhances the basic vCenter Server architecture to deliver a secure, high-performance platform.
-Clients are able to run both classic virtualized workloads and containerized applications with the addition of OpenShift.
+Clients are able to run both classic virtualized workloads and containerized applications with the addition of {{site.data.keyword.redhat_openshift_full}}.

 {{site.data.keyword.vmwaresolutions_full}} automation is used to deploy all layers of the platform thus consistently delivering a secure and compliant-ready build for every {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance ordered.